|

 - amount of actual hole drilled subtracted by the corresponding planned

 measured length of drill hole.
-This value typically indicates the
+This value may indicate the

 "cost" of oscillating about the planned path.
-However, in special
+However, in some

-cases this value can be negative.
-Such may be observed, for example, when
+cases this value can be negative such as when

-- average absolute value of vertical deviation (msVD™) associated with real
+- average absolute value of vertical deviation (VD) associated with real

 survey stations over the length of drill hole for which the THD log was